 What is a capital campaign?

-A capital campaign is a multi-faceted effort to reach a significant financial goal.
+A capital campaign is a multi-faceted effort to reach a significant fundraising goal.
+The funds raised will pay for important capacity investments that enable organizations to continue growing sustainably.
 For example, a nonprofit might undertake a capital campaign when looking for funding for a new office building, a major piece of equipment, or a relocation fund.

-Capital campaigns usually have a single objective and a specific timeframe to reach the financial goal; the campaign is conducted outside the regular programs and funding efforts for a given year.
+Capital campaigns usually have a single large objective or a bundle of smaller objectives and a specific timeframe to reach the financial goal; the campaign is conducted outside the regular programs and annual funding efforts for a given year.